aakins/airspace-hugo/exampleSite/content/english/_index.md

       they had the field looking pristine and ended up saving us money by reducing the excess chemicals that had been being used.
   - name: Randi Renin
-    image: images/clients/avater-1.jpg
+    image: "/images/clients/avater-3.jpg"
-    designation: CEO-Themefisher
+    designation: Interior Designer
-    content: This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd.
+    content: This Company is my go-to resource when clients ask about the exterior design.
+I know interiors, but the twelve oaks design team know exteriors.
+I love returning to client's homes to see what magic they have created.
   - name: Rose Rio
     image: images/clients/avater-3.jpg
     designation: CEO-Themefisher